kontent-ai/management-sdk-net/README.md

 ### Working with assets

-The Kontent.ai [model generator utility](https://github.com/kontent-ai/model-generators-net) currently does not support generating a strongly-typed model from your asset type.
-But you can construct an instance of a strongly-typed model yourself.
-You just need to provide the elements you want to change.
+The Kontent.ai [model generator utility](https://github.com/kontent-ai/model-generators-net) currently does not support generating a strongly-typed model from your asset type, however, you can construct an instance of a strongly-typed model yourself.
+Simply provide the elements you want to change:

 ```csharp
 var stream = new MemoryStream(Encoding.UTF8.GetBytes("Hello world from CM API .NET SDK"));